Breathing for Life: The Principles, Foundations, and Practice of Prāṇāyāma

 The practice of prāṇāyāma awakens and strengthens the resilience of your body, mind, emotions, and spirit.
 It balances your energy and supports your health, healing, and well-being.
 Engaging the breath with intention also offers direct access to your underlying nondual Essential Nature, which enables you to feel deeply connected within yourself, and intimately interconnected with all of life.

-This course is designed for anyone wanting to deepen their knowledge and skills, and develop a personal, at-home practice of prāṇāyāma.
-This includes students and teachers of yoga and meditation and those who wish to share these principles and practices with their friends, students, or clients.
-And, health care professionals such as psychologists, social workers, other mental health professionals, and medical doctors who will find this course to be a complementary addition to their skillset.
+This course is designed for anyone wanting to deepen their knowledge and skills or develop a personal, at-home practice of prāṇāyāma.
+This includes health care professionals such as psychologists, social workers, other mental health professionals, and medical doctors who will find this course to be a complementary addition to their skillset.
+This course would also be ideal for students and teachers of yoga and meditation, and any others who wish to share these principles and practices with their friends, students, or clients.

 - The anatomy, psycho-physiology, and neuroscience of respiration

 - The foundations of prāṇāyāma for health, healing, yoga therapy, and meditation